cosmos/cosmos/FAQ.md

 zone to another."
 Can you talk about what exactly the asymmetric transfer is?**

-It's maybe not the best term, but we coined it to refer to the kind of inter-zone token transfer that happens in the Atom Hub.
+It's maybe not the best term, but we coined it to refer to the kind of inter-zone token transfer that happens in the Cosmos Hub.
 The transfer of tokens was not via any bidirectional or bilateral exchange mechanism, or even through a peg.
 It's as if the token moved from one zone to another.
-The trick is that there is a common crypto "depository" -- the Atom Hub.
+The trick is that there is a common crypto "depository" -- the Cosmos Hub.

-- **According to the whitepaper: "Atom reflects this position in that it makes no distinction between hubs - there is no "top" hub, and the most popular or successful hub is a matter of adoption by zones. "  In your view what will make hubs more successful and what will make them unsuccessful?**
+- **According to the whitepaper: "Cosmos reflects this position in that it makes no distinction between hubs - there is no "top" hub, and the most popular or successful hub is a matter of adoption by zones. "  In your view what will make hubs more successful and what will make them unsuccessful?**